-How to Build a Subwoofer Box
+How to Build a Subwoofer Box in 2023

 I would like to start by saying I know there are store-made subwoofer boxes, but this article will show you how you can build your subwoofer box.
 Doing it yourself means you can design it however you want, and you can get the look and the size you wish to, not mentioning of course, that it is also cheaper.

 I will show you how to build a subwoofer box, the measurements, and all the math involved.
 I will also give you step-by-step instructions on how you can build different sized subwoofer boxes.

 - ¾ inch medium density fibreboard (MDF)

 - Speaker terminal cup